-How to see Amsterdam in one day: practical info
+How much can you see of Amsterdam in one day?

 Compared with other European cites, Amsterdam is not very big.
 However, one day is not enough to visit the city in its entirety and even if you just want to see the historical centre, you will need to prioritise.